Miguel Beltrán Jr.

 Miguel Guadalupe Beltrán Ruiz Jr. (born 21 July 1989) is a Mexican professional boxer.
 He has challenged twice for junior lightweight world championships; the IBF title in 2011 and the WBO title in 2012.

 Professional career

-Beltrán made his professional debut on 12 May 2007, scoring a third-round technical knockout (TKO) over Juan Carlos Valenzuela at the Agua Caliente Racetrack in Tijuana, Mexico.
+Beltrán made his professional debut on 7 February 2007, scoring a first-round technical knockout (TKO) over Patricio López at Bar El Sinaloense in Los Mochis, Sinaloa, Mexico.